Bruno Ecuele Manga: Lorient

 At the start of the 2012–13 season, Ecuele Manga was appointed as the new captain of Lorient after replacing Fabien Audard.
 However, in the opening game of the season in a 2–2 draw against Paris Saint-Germain, Ecuele Manga injured his ligament, and he had to come off, as second half had just started and then it was announced that Ecuele Manga would be out for six months.
 After a six months absence, he made his return on 26 January 2013, in a 2–1 loss against Nancy.
 Ecuele Manga then scored his first goal of the season, in the Round of 16 of Coupe de France, in a 3–0 win over Brest.
 Ecuele Manga's captaincy came into question after Lorient lost 5–0 against Lille on 7 April 2013.
 In response, he reminded himself to take responsibilities as a captain.
 With the sideline kept Ecuele Manga for a long time, Ecuele Manga made seventeen appearances and scored once.

-In the 2013–14 season, Ecuele Manga continued to remain Lorient captain throughout the season and captained thirty-three matches out of thirty-five appearances he made.
+In the 2013–14 season, Ecuele Manga continued to remain Lorient captain throughout the season and captained thirty-three matches out of the thirty-five appearances he made.
 Ecuele Manga scored his first goal for the club on 1 March 2014, in a 1–1 draw against Bastia.
 Ecuele Manga was absence for three matches, due to a knee injury occurring in late-February and a red card in May, which saw him suspended for one match.
 During the season, Ecuele Manga "won 119 aerial duels more than any other player".

 Having received a red card in his second final game for Lorient, Ecuele Manga was suspended for the opening game of the 2014–15 season for Lorient and after making his return, Ecuele Manga captained once in his three appearances by the end of August.
 After Monaco announced their interest signing Ecuele Manga, Ecuele Manga hinted leaving Lorient, quoting: "I want to see something else, to have other challenges."
 With a one-year contract left at Lorient, there is slim chance for Ecuele Manga leave at the end of the transfer window.